Chart Color Schemes

 Age

 Blackwood's median age is 45 years, which is higher than Greater Adelaide's average of 39 years and exceeds the national average of 38 years.
-The 75-84 age group makes up 8.8% of Blackwood's population, compared to a lower percentage in Greater Adelaide.
-Meanwhile, the 25-34 age cohort comprises 8.4%, which is less prevalent than in Greater Adelaide.
-According to post-2021 Census data, the 15 to 24 age group has increased from 10.1% to 11.5%.
-Conversely, the 65 to 74 age group has decreased from 12.7% to 11.5%.
-By 2041, demographic modeling suggests significant changes in Blackwood's age profile.
-The 85+ cohort is projected to grow by 140%, adding 250 residents to reach 430.
-In contrast, the number of people aged 65 to 74 is expected to decrease by 18%.
+The 75-84 age group constitutes 8.8% of Blackwood's population, compared to Greater Adelaide, while the 25-34 age group makes up 8.4%.
+According to post-2021 Census data, the 15-24 age group has increased from 10.1% to 11.5%, and the 65-74 age group has decreased from 12.7% to 11.5%.
+By 2041, Blackwood's age profile is projected to change significantly.
+The 85+ cohort is expected to grow by 139%, adding 249 residents to reach 430.
+Conversely, the number of people in the 65-74 age range is anticipated to decrease.